pushkar8723/next-blog/README.md

 The bad parts:

-- **Theming**: While I understand that it might be issue with v0 template and not AI.
+- **Theming**: While I understand that it might be issue with v0 template and not the AI.
 But the the default color scheme is way too reliant on just black and white (at least in dark mode).
 I checked with 2 people on this and they too had same opinion.
 - **Layout and Responsiveness**: The spacing was way too off.
 At some places it was way too close with each